simonclausen/dnscrypt-autoinstall/README.md

 Installation and autoconfigure script for Linux-based systems and DNSCrypt.

-This script will verify, build, and install DNSCrypt and finally set it up as a daemon service which runs on system startup.
+This script will verify, build, and install DNSCrypt and finally set it up as a daemon service that runs on system startup.
 It also allows you to choose which DNSCrypt service to use and easily reconfigure DNSCrypt, as well as uninstall it.

 **Todo:** proper init script, download newest version, handle failed download, fix quirks